Step Into Westmont Living®

 Personal emergency response systems (PERS) allow quick access to help during emergencies, providing peace of mind for seniors and their families.

 Smart home devices, like automated lighting and thermostats, can enhance comfort while reducing the risk of accidents.
-With medication management tools, seniors can easily remember when to take their meds, promoting adherence and overall health.
+Medication management tools help seniors easily remember when to take their medications, promoting adherence and overall health.

 Telehealth platforms enable virtual consultations, allowing seniors to connect with healthcare providers from their homes.